There's an extraordinary opportunity unfolding for energy investors today...

 Rising prices of lithium, cobalt, and carbon are not a bubble.
 They are underpinned both by rapid growth in electric vehicle sales and tight supplies.

-Electric vehicles are expected to make up 35% of the automotive market by 2040.
-Just as importantly, long-range electric cars will cost less than $22,000 by that time.
+Electric vehicles (EVs) are expected to make up 35% of the automotive market by 2040.
+Just as importantly, long-range electric cars will cost less than $30,000 by 2023, as promised by Elon Musk.

 Again, this all goes back to batteries, which have seen a huge reduction in cost that will continue.